fledge-iot/fledge/docs/02_foglamp_at_a_glance.rst

 Details of the Architecture
 ---------------------------

-- **FogLAMP Core** - A microservice that coordinates all the operations of FogLAMP and provides the resources to handle core tasks .
+- **FogLAMP Core** - A microservice that coordinates all the operations of FogLAMP and provides the resources to handle core tasks.
 Only one Core service can be active at any time. |br| The core tasks are:

   - High **Availability** of FogLAMP as a cluster platform
   - **Scheduling** of tasks in the platform